Buttigieg releases plan to battle domestic terrorism in wake of shooting massacres

 “The white supremacists, I believe recently, have begun to copy the kind of propaganda that ISIS has used,” Stewart said.
 “These [white supremacists] have been there forever, but they didn’t have the same kind of overt violence, glorifying violence, thing that we have now with these newer sites.”

 Increasingly, domestic terrorists are acting alone.
-After the law enforcement cracked down on white supremacist organizations in the 1980s, they began embracing “leadership resistance.”
+After the law enforcement cracked down on white supremacist organizations in the 1980s, they began embracing “leaderless resistance.”

 “That’s what the white supremacist group is today,” Stewart said.
 “There is no white supremacist version of the Islamic State, there is not white supremacist equivalent of Al Qaeda.
 They’re consuming this propaganda and acting on their own.”